Congruence relations of GSpin Shimura varieties: Introduction

+in which $\mathscr{H}(G(\mathbb{Q}_p)//K_p,\mathbb{Q})$ ($l$ is a prime different from $p$) is the spherical Hecke algebra at $p$.
+One of the major question in arithmetic geometry and automorphic forms is to understand the relation between these two actions.

-In \cite{BR}, Blasius and Rogawski constructed the Hecke polynomial $H_p(X)$, which is a polynomial with coefficients in $\mathscr{H}(G(\mathbb{Q}_p)//K_p,\mathbb{Q})$, and conjectured that: \begin{conjecture} In the algebra $End_{\overline{\mathbb{Q}}_l}(H^{\bullet}(\overline{Sh_{K, {\overline E}}}, IC^{\bullet}))$, the following equation holds
+In\cite{BR}, Blasius and Rogawski constructed the Hecke polynomial $H(X)$, which is a polynomial with coefficients in $\mathscr{H}(G(\mathbb{Q}_p)//K_p,\mathbb{Q})$, and conjectured that \begin{conjecture} In the algebra $End_{\overline{\mathbb{Q}}_l}(H^{\bullet}(\overline{Sh_{K,\overline{E}}},IC^\bullet))$, the following equation holds

-in which $\overline{Sh_K}$ means the Baily-Borel compactification of the Shimura variety and $IC^{\bullet}$ is the intersection cohomology sheaf with middle perversity, and $Fr_p$ is the conjugacy class of the geometric Frobenius in $Gal(\overline{\mathbb{Q}}/E)$. \end{conjecture} Their conjecture is a generalization of the celebrated Eichler-Shimura theorem which plays an important role in the arithmetic theory of elliptic curves and modular forms.
+in which $\overline{Sh_K}$ means the Baily-Borel compactification of the Shimura variety and $IC^\bullet$ is the intersection cohomology sheaf with middle perversity, and $Fr_p$ is the conjugacy class of the geometric Frobenius in $Gal(\overline{\mathbb{Q}}/E)$. \end{conjecture}

+Their conjecture is a generalization of the celebrated Eichler-Shimura theorem which plays an important role in the development of the arithmetic theory of elliptic curves and modular forms.
 Also, there are several variants of the above conjecture.
-For example, we may look at the Shimura variety without compactification and replace the intersection cohomology by \'etale cohomology with compact support (I will explain the difference between these different versions of the conjecture later in the paper, section \eqref{intvscpt}).